codeguytx/h.b.c.u.-w.e.e.d/README.md

 - Watch and archive the wildest, smartest comedy online
 - All numbers are real.
 All content is protected.

-## This Ain’t No Gimmick

-We don’t inflate views.
-We don’t fake the feedback.
-We don’t write for algorithms.
-We write for us.

 ## Licensing

-All rights reserved.
+All rights reserved under Samira Tamira Cortez Copyrights house and Lil Stonie Danks LLC .
 You can’t copy, remix, repost, or resell anything on here without approval.

 HBCU-WEED is protected under a custom private license.
 Contact: madeintaiwansomehow@gmail.com
 """